CentraleSupelec/aristote-dispatcher/workers/README.md

 - TARGET_PORT (int, default=8080):

 - LLM_URL (str, optional): When deployed in a Kubernetes cluster, you should not set it and let the program construct it with POD_NAME, SERVICE_NAME and TARGET_PORT.
 To test locally, use it to overwrite the address of the LLM.

+- RPC_RECONNECT_ATTEMPTS (int, default="10"): Number of attempts to reconnect to RPC before setting channel to unhealthy.

+- USE_PROBES (int {0, 1}, default="0"): Use specific routes to communicate health state with Kubernetes.

 ## Installation